davidak/nixos-config/README.md

 ### machines

 Here are the `configuration.nix` files for my machines.
-See the `README` for detailed description.
+See their README for detailed description.

-### modules

-My personal NixOS modules.

-### packages
+### users

-My personal Nix packages.
+User specific configuration including dotfiles using [Home Manager](https://github.com/rycee/home-manager).

 ### profiles